New Zealand Local Hero of the Year

 • 10 points: LEADERSHIP:

-How does this person set a positive example for other members of their local community?
+How do they set a positive example for other members of their local community?

 • 10 points: COMMITMENT: